The grace period for most federal student loans is six months. Many private lenders also give borrowers six months before repayment begins.

 Is there a way to avoid starting repayment?

 In most cases borrowers are able to extend the grace period by several months, and possibly years in some circumstances.
-However, this decision is a huge mistake for most borrowers.
-Even if you don’t have any income, extending your grace period could be a very expensive mistake.
+This usually takes the form of a hardship deferment or forbearance.
+However, simply delaying repayment is a huge mistake for most borrowers.
+This is especially true for borrowers who haven’t found a job.

 How do I add time to the grace period?